jparrill/hypershift-disconnected/docs/content/IPv4/hostedcluster/hostedcluster.md

 status: {}
 ```

+!!! note

-We will not create object by object but, concatenante all of them in the same file and apply them with just 1 command.
+      We will **not** create objects one by one but will concatenate all of them in the same file and apply them with just one command.

 ### ConfigMap and Secrets

-These are the ConfigMaps and Secrets which we will include in the HostedCluster deployment.
+These are the ConfigMaps and Secrets that we will include in the HostedCluster deployment.

 ```yaml
 ---